dmavrides/dmavrides.github.io/_pages/recs.md

 * Brooklyn Nine-Nine - If you like sitcoms, this should be at the top of your list.
 * Nathan for you/The Rehearsal - Two of my favorite shows on this page.
 In the former, Nathan Fielder gives 'unorthodox' marketing ideas to small businesses.
 The latter is a ride of it's own.
 * Bojack Horseman - Dark, depressing, witty satire.
+* Taskmaster - The funniest reality tv series (all it's all officially on YouTube).
+British reality show where comedians compete at silly tasks.
+Way funnier than it sounds.
 * Crazy Ex-Girlfriend - A lighthearted musical romcom/satire.
 The musical element to the show works surprisingly well.
 * 30 Rock - A lighthearted sitcom by Tina Fey and Donald Glover.
 * Ted Lasso - My favorite currently-running sitcom.
 Jason Sudeikis is well-revered American football coach who's hired to be manager of a British football (soccer) team.